umonkey/ufw1/docs/HOWTO-taskq.md

 There is always only one task running at a time, so it doesn't eat much PHP workers and other resources.

 You might want to unlimit the execution time for the task handler urls, like `/taskq/{id}/run`.

+You might also use a separate PHP-FPM worker for the task queue, e.g. on a differenc machine, if it does heavy job like transcoding video.

 ## Alternatives